vinsol/nectarcommerce/_posts/2016-04-12-ecto-model-schema-extension.md

 ## What will be NectarCommerce

 >
-Off-the-shelf Opensource E-commerce application for building online store.
+Off-the-shelf Opensource E-commerce application for building an online store.
 >
 Provides an Extension Framework to support features not included in core as extensions.
 >
-Strives for un-obstrusive parallel development of NectarCommerce and Extensions
+Strives for unobtrusive parallel development of NectarCommerce and Extensions

 NectarCommerce is committed to providing a ready-to-use e-commerce solution but the definition of 100% is different under different business domains.
 It aims to solve common use-cases as part of the project and relying on extension framework to tap the rest.